 Home to arguably London's chicest yoga studio, Bamford Brompton Cross is the only standalone Bamford spa outside of the Cotswolds.
 Following government regulations, it will reopen in Apirl with a comprehensive treatment menu, including massages, reflexology, reiki and acupuncture.
 Turn up early and peruse Lady Bamford's enticing selection of sustainably produced Scottish cashmere, handmade raffia baskets and ceramics, curated alongside her signature organic beauty line.

 Address: 104 Draycott Avenue, Brompton Cross, London SW3

 Nearest station: South Kensington

 Tempus Belgravia has taken over the capacious former home of Grace Belgravia, offering 11,500 sq. ft. of sparkling, immersive wellness.
 It is the first European opening from Nu Yu, which has clinics in Qatar, Lebanon and Morocco.
-The extensive menu ranges from aesthetic facial treatments and cosmetic dermatology to body contouring, and there is also a bespoke GP service.
+The extensive and incredibly high-tech menu ranges from aesthetic facial treatments and cosmetic dermatology to body contouring, and there is also a bespoke GP service which, among other medical treatments, is offering Covid-19 antibody tests.
 For those seeking something less invasive, the 24-carat gold facial diminishes the appearance of wrinkles through a cocktail of ingredients, including hyaluronic acid, vitamins and antioxidants.